Giants HC Tracker: Who Has The Team Targeted To Replace Joe Judge?

 — Tom Pelissero (@TomPelissero) January 19, 2022

+This request was made prior to the hire of Schoen, and I definitely thought it was a head-scratching move (at least initially).

-First, it’s strange that the Giants would put in a request to interview a head coaching candidate when the belief is they will be allowing the new general manager to lead the search.
+First, it’s bizarre the Giants would put in a request to interview a head coaching candidate when the belief was that they would be allowing the new general manager to lead the search.

 And second…Dan Quinn?
 The veteran coach did a great job manning Dallas’ defense this past season but the Giants likely need an offensive-minded individual leading the staff given the overwhelming struggles on that side of the ball.